 Haley is an analyst for the LGS team, buying corn from farmers across Alabama and Georgia.
 Before joining the team in June 2018, Haley graduated from the University of Tennessee in May 2018 with a degree in animal science, and a minor in food and agricultural business.
 She enjoys being able to interact with multiple departments within CPG, as well as with farmers across the country.
 In her free time, Haley enjoys spending time outdoors and with her family, and cheering on the Vols.

-Tyler manages the LGS on-farm pickup program.
+Tyler works on the LGS on-farm pickup program.
 Prior to this position, he worked in transportation at Tyson Foods for two and a half years managing 100 trucks.
 He moved to the feed world handling micro-feed ingredient purchasing before joining the LGS team.
 Tyler enjoys talking to farmers and learning about different commodity markets in all regions.
 His spare time is spent with his wife and three kids, going to their sports games, and hunting and fishing.

 Taylor is the LGS Western corn buyer, buying from farmers west of the Mississippi.
 Born and raised in South Dakota, just outside of Sioux City, Iowa, he has lived most of his life in heavy agricultural areas.
 He received his undergraduate degree from Southern Illinois University Edwardsville and his MBA at the University of Arkansas.
 While attending Arkansas, he was an intern at Tyson Foods in the Value-Added Meal Solutions Group, followed by the Commodity Purchasing Group.
 After completing his degree, he moved to Denver and worked as a consultant at Deloitte.
 With the continued growth of LGS, Taylor took the opportunity to come back to Tyson Foods in early 2018.
 When not working, he enjoys staying busy through any outdoor activity or sport.